Tushargarg09/E-Commerce-Store/README.md

-# 🛒 ShopHub - E-commerce Store UI
+# 🛒 ShopHub - E-Commerce Store

 ShopHub is a modern and responsive e-commerce web application built using **React**, **Tailwind CSS**, and **Vite**.
 It features a product grid with filtering options, cart functionality with side drawer, and a clean, user-friendly UI.